jchassoul/dotfiles/tutorial/basics.md

 #### Background I/O
 Jobs you put in the background should not do I/O in your terminal.
 Just think about it for a moment and you'll understand why.

+By definition, a background job doesn't have control over your terminal.
+Among other things, this means that only the foreground process (or, if none, the shell itself) is "listening" for input from your keyboard.
+If a background job needs keyboard input, it will often just sit there doing nothing until you do something about it.

+If a background job produces screen output, the output will just appear on your screen.
+If you are running a job in the foreground that also produces output, the output from the two jobs will be randomly (and oftern annoyingly) interspersed.

+If you want to run a job in the background that expects standard input or produces standard output, the obvious solution is to redicred it so that it comes from or goes to a file.
+The only excpetion is that some programs produce small, one-line messages (warnings, "done" messages, etc); you may not mind if these are interspersed with whatverout other output you are seeing at a given time.

+## Command-Line Editing
+It's always possible to make mistakes when you type at a computer keyboard, but perhaps even more so when you are using a shell.
+Unix shell syntax is powerful, yet terse, full of odd characters, and not particularly mnemonic, making it possible to construct command lines that are as cryptic as they are complex.

+But there are more than a few people who have wondered, "Why can't I edit my Unix command lines in the same way I can edit text with an editor?"

+This is exactly what the Korn shell allows you to do.